 P. No Assignment.
 Neither Party shall voluntarily or by operation of law assign, hypothecate, give, transfer, mortgage, sublet, license, or otherwise transfer or encumber all or part of its rights, duties, or other interests in this Agreement or the proceeds thereof (collectively, “Assignment’), without the other Party’s prior written consent.
 Any attempt to make an Assignment in violation of this provision shall be a material default under this Agreement and any Assignment in violation of this provision shall be null and void.

+Q. Indemnification.

+Sales Schema will indemnify, defend, and hold harmless Client from any claims, costs, and expenses arising from Sales Scema's access to Client's LinkedIn accounts.

 IN WITNESS WHEREOF, the Parties hereto have executed this Agreement as of the date of signature.
 Agreement will commence at sign-off of this agreement (digital signature suffices) by Client, or from start of service, whichever comes first (the “Effective Date”).